 - Why is this information important?

-- What do you as the writer consider the most important aspect of the subject?
+- What do you, as the writer, consider the essential aspects of the subject?

 - Is this timely information?

 - Are you writing a seasonal, redundant, or evergreen article?

 - Where is media to support or generously enhance this piece?